Jodie Burrage

-Jodie Anna Burrage (born 28 May 1999) is a British professional tennis player.
-She has a career-high WTA singles ranking of world No. 85, achieved on 11 September 2023, and a best doubles ranking of No. 114, set on 14 July 2025.
+Jodie Anna Burrage (born 28 May 1999) is a British tennis player.
+She has a career-high WTA singles ranking of No. 85, achieved on 11 September 2023, and a best doubles ranking of world No. 114, set on 14 July 2025.

-Burrage has won one doubles title on the WTA Tour and one doubles title on the WTA Challenger Tour, along with six titles in singles and seven in doubles on the ITF Circuit.
+Burrage has won one doubles title on the WTA Tour and one doubles title on WTA 125 tournaments, along with six titles in singles and seven in doubles on the ITF Circuit.

 Early and personal life

 Burrage was born in Kingston upon Thames and grew up in Hindhead, Surrey.
 She was first introduced to tennis through her mother.
 Burrage won a scholarship to Talbot Heath School in Bournemouth, which enabled her to develop her tennis at the nearby West Hants Club.
 Following the completion of GCSE exams Burrage relocated to Junior Tennis Coaching (JTC) in Chiswick, London, where she was guided by former tour professionals Colin Beecher and Lucie Ahl.